b-khawar/Pacman-Game-OS-Concepts/README.md

 boosts i.e. only 2 speed boosts that can be used by any two ghosts.
 Each speed boost can only boost one ghost at a time.
 Students will need to ensure that all faster ghosts get the speed boosts they need.<br/><br/>

+# How to Run
+1. Extract files from the zip files.
+2. Compile and Run the object file.<br/><br/>